 If you have headaches almost every day, then you may suffer from chronic daily headaches.
 These headaches are incessant and may make it difficult for you to participate in regular activities.
 Chronic daily headaches may be managed with medication, but some people find that their pain continues despite taking medicine.

 Activity headaches are brought on by participating in an activity.
 They are often associated with exercising, having sex, and coughing.

 Secondary headaches are triggered when another health issue causes the nerves in the head to overreact to pain.
 Many illnesses and health conditions can cause secondary headaches, including:

 When to Seek Emergency Room Treatment for Severe Headache

 If you notice that you are having more headaches than normal or that your pain is increasing in intensity, visit a nearby emergency room immediately.

-SignatureCare Emergency Center has several emergency rooms in Houston, Austin and College Station.
+SignatureCare Emergency Center has several emergency rooms in Texas.
 Come in as soon as you notice the following symptoms:

 If you are suffering from a severe headache, visit our closest ER today.
 Our emergency room is always open so that we can provide you with pain relief 24/7.
 Our board-certified physicians are available 24 hours to diagnose and treat all medical emergencies including severe headaches.

 We have 24-hour emergency centers in Houston (Montrose, Heights, Memorial City, Copperfield, Bellaire, Cypress/FM 1960, and Westchase), Spring, Stafford, Mission Bend/Sugar Land, College Station/Bryan, Midland, Odessa, Texarkana, Pflugerville, Atascocita/Humble, Lewisville, Paris, Killeen and Austin, TX.

 THE JOINT COMMISSION GOLD SEAL OF APPROVAL AND OFFICIAL CERTIFICATION